Post-detection inference for sequential changepoint localization: Some additional experimental results

 \subsection{Experiments with dependent pre- and post-change data}

-We now demonstrate our methodology in a dependent setting, where the data before and after the changepoint follow distinct (known) Markov chains.
+For the sake of illustration, we now demonstrate our methodology works with dependent data.
 Specifically, we consider the pre-change and post-change distributions to be Markov$(p_0, q_0)$ and Markov$(p_1, q_1)$, respectively, with parameters $p_0 = 0.75$, $p_1 = 0.25$, and $q_0 = q_1 = 0.5$.
 The first data point is drawn from $\text{Bern}(0.5)$.
 The changepoint $T$ is set to either 100 or 500.
-(Here, Markov$(p, q)$ denotes the two-state ($0$ and $1$) Markov chain where $p$ is the probability of transitioning from state $0$ to state $1$, and $q$ is the probability of transitioning from state $1$ to state $1$.)
+(Here, Markov$(p, q)$ denotes the two-state Markov chain where $p$ is the probability of transitioning from state $0$ to state $1$, and $q$ is the probability of transitioning from state $1$ to state $1$.)

-We use the likelihood ratio-based cusum detector:
+We use the likelihood ratio-based CUSUM detector:

 where $n_{11}(j:n)$ denotes the number of transitions from 1 to 1 and $n_{10}(j:n)$ denotes the number of transitions from 0 to 1 within $X_j,\cdots,X_n$, and $A=1000$.